-As a MassHealth member, you will also receive a MassHealth ID Card.
-For information about your MassHealth ID Card, call the MassHealth Customer Service Center at 800.841.2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.
+As a MassHealth Member, you also receive a MassHealth ID Card.
+For information about your MassHealth ID Card, call the MassHealth Customer Service Center at 800-841-2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.
 Your MassHealth ID Card looks like this:

 Important: Remember to always carry your health plan Member ID Card and MassHealth ID Card with you so you have them when you need care.
-Show both your health plan Member ID Card and MassHealth ID Card when you get health care or fill a prescription.
+Show both when you get health care or fill a prescription.